FlySpaces, an Airbnb for office space in Southeast Asia, raises $2.1M

 Screenshot 2017-08-11 17.11.20

-FlySpaces already covers the main markets where English is a primary language for business in Southeast Asia, and Berta said that while there is no immediate plan for expansion he’d like to be in all ASEAN countries eventually.
+FlySpaces already covers the main markets where English is a primary language for business in Southeast Asia, and Berta said that while there is no immediate plan for further country launches, he’d like to be in all ASEAN countries eventually.
 That’ll necessitate moves into Thailand, Vietnam, Laos and Cambodia at some point.

 Speaking generally on the industry — which now includes WeWork in Southeast Asia — Berta said that one of his biggest frustrations is that co-working spaces are commonly thought to be focused on tech startups and freelancers.
 A point he said isn’t true.